 Film and Composition

 Film, too, is another field of art worth studying.
 In newer movies or in older movies, particularly action films, but across all genres, composition is a tool that is wielded strongly in order to make scenes more dramatic.
 You’ll notice different things like the Rule of Thirds being employed, and you’ll also see how objects are placed very carefully through each scene to lead the viewer’s eyes through the scenes.

 One of the most important and interesting things to be gained from film is perspective.
 Sometimes, the camera shoots over the actor’s shoulder so that we can see what he or she is seeing.
-Sometimes, the cameras take a top-down view, which is less intimate, but lets us take in a broad field of action.
-Once in a while, cameramen get down low to make characters or objects loom in the frame.
-Both of these things — composition and perspective — are two things best learned through looking at the work of others, then trying the techniques for yourself.
+Sometimes, the cameras take a top-down view, which is less intimate but lets us take in a broad field of action.
+Once in awhile, cameramen get down low to make characters or objects loom in the frame.
+Both of these things—composition and perspective—are two things best learned through looking at the work of others, then trying the techniques for yourself.
 And within the realm of film, there is virtually no end to wonderful examples of both composition and perspective.

 And here again, in film, we can learn about lighting, especially with regards to mood.
 You’ll notice often that sad scenes are darker, and the existing light has a certain wan quality to it, but happy moments are often shot with golden lighting.
 Entire movies have been made using lighting of particular color temperatures just to lend that essential sense of mood to the entirety of the film.
-This is an important thing to learn about because in the still image, the color of light works exactly the same way.
-There are, of course, hundreds more art forms to look into.
+This is an important thing to learn about because, in the still image, the color of light works exactly the same way.
+There are, of course, hundreds of more art forms to look into.
 The beauty is, each has something unique to contribute, something that you can take away and apply to your own art.
-When you’re studying and improving your skills, remember that such study doesn’t have to be limited to just photographic works, not when there is a whole wide world of art out there!
+When you’re studying and improving your skills, remember that such a study doesn’t have to be limited to just photographic works, not when there is a whole wide world of art out there!